Lavinia592/Pig-Game/README.md

 # Pig-Game
 ## A game project where functionalities like roll dice, hold score and reset the game were implemented using DOM manipulation, handling events and game logic.
+### The project was made during "The complete javascript course" course.
 ---------------------------------------------------------------------------------------------------------------
 $tree
 ## 📁 Project Structure